Woolfrey/woolfrey.github.io/_posts/25-10-06-gauge-rr.md

 My estimated resolution of the gauge is 0.02g (99% confidence), so it seems that the 3rd decimal place.

 The pareto chart below shows that, within the study, all the variance in the measurements were due to the differences in bags themselves.
-This is in stark contrast to the kitchen scales.
+This is in stark contrast to the kitchen scales is not useful.

 <p align="center">
     <img src="/assets/images/posts/2025/pareto_lab.png" width="500" height="auto" loading="lazy"/>